 Whether harassment is considered civil or criminal generally depends on the relationship between the harasser and the victim and the type of behavior involved.
 Though laws vary by jurisdiction, civil harassment is generally seen as being done by a person who the victim has not been in an intimate or romantic relationship with, like a neighbor, stranger, or family member that’s not a parent, sibling, grandparent, or in-law.
 Charging someone with harassment is generally brought against people who a victim has been in a close relationship with, like a former spouse or romantic partner.
 Similar behavior from a close family member may be considered domestic violence rather than harassment.

 The type of behavior is more important than the status of the relationship in some jurisdictions.
 For instance, a stalker would usually face criminal charges, regardless of his or her relationship with the victim.
 Sexual harassment can also be subject to special statutes in some places.
 It is actually a form of discrimination, which is a civil rather than a criminal charge.
 Other forms of discriminatory behavior, such as bullying based on ethnic differences, sexual preferences, or religion is also typically seen as a civil crime.

 Once someone feels like he or she has been threatened, it is usually possible to file a restraining order through the court system.
 This prohibits the accused person from having any contact with the victim.
 If the order is granted and then violated, the suspect can be arrested on a harassment charge.
 In cases where violence occurs, a person may be able to file for an order of protection, which specifically prohibits any act of violence, and orders the assailant to do specific things to increase the safety of the victim, such as not being in the same area.

 Responding to a Harassment Charge

 Seek a restraining order legally barring the person from contacting you again if you are afraid the harassment will continue.
-An attorney can talk you through the legal process.
+Saggi Law Firm can talk to you through the legal process.